jbadomics/install_help/OSX_for_bioinformatics.md

-brew install gd --with-freetype brew install libcaca libconfig libtasn1 libtool libunistring zlib icu4c brew install expat tcl-tk open-mpi parallel openssl ncurses
+brew install gd --with-freetype brew install libcaca libconfig libtasn1 libtool libunistring zlib icu4c brew install expat tcl-tk open-mpi parallel openssl ncurses brew install vim --with-custom-perl=/usr/bin/perl --without-perl
 ```

+Installing `vim` with default settings will download Homebrew's Perl (v.
+5.24) and cause problems.
+The above command installs the latest vim without upgrading to Perl 5.24.

 ## Configure Perl

 Many of my most frustrating installations somehow always seemed to involve missing Perl modules.
-Perl ships with its own shell called `cpan` which is used to intall Perl modules.
-While you *can* install modules locally (i.e. in your home directory), I've found that you're far less likely to encounter Perl problems if you install modules as root.
+Perl ships with its own shell called `cpan` which can be used to intall Perl modules.
+While you *can* install modules as root, I've found that you're far less likely to encounter Perl problems across upgrades if you install modules in your home directory (local::lib).

-We're going to use `cpan` to install another module installer called `cpanminus`, but before we get to that point, we need to configure `cpan` itself.
-Enter the `cpan` shell as root:
+We're going to use `cpan` to install a simpler Perl module installer called `cpanminus`, but before we get to that point, we need to configure `cpan` itself.
+Copy and paste the entire line to configure `cpan` and enter the `cpan` shell:

-    sudo cpan
+    PERL_MM_OPT="INSTALL_BASE=$HOME/perl5" cpan local::lib

 You will be prompted to 'configure as much as possible automatically'.
-At this point, type `N` and **configure cpan manually!** It will first prompt you to select how you wish to install modules.
-Type `sudo`.
-You will then be taken through a few dozen other settings, all of which can be left as defaults.
+Type `yes`.
 Eventually `cpan` will ask to select appropriate mirror sites for FTP, and you will be shown a prompt that looks like

     cpan[1]>